outofcoffee/imposter/docs/configuration.md

 ### Response configuration options

 You can specify other properties of the response, such as status code and headers.
-Here are some more complete example:
+Here is a more complete example:

 #### Single resource example